microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 In the `notebook.ipynb` file associated to this lesson, clear out all the cells by pressing the 'trash can' icon.

 In this section, you will work with a small dataset about diabetes that is built into Scikit-Learn for learning purposes.
 Imagine that you wanted to test a treatment for diabetic patients.
 Machine Learning models might help you determine which patients would respond better to the treatment, based on combinations of variables.
-Even a very basic Regression Model, when visualized, might show groupings of variables that would help you organize your theoretical clinical trials.
+Even a very basic Regression Model, when visualized, might show information about variables that would help you organize your theoretical clinical trials.

+> ✅ There are many types of Regression methods, and which one you pick depends on the answer you're looking for.
+If you want to predict the probable height for a person of a given age, you'd use Linear Regression, as you're seeking a **numeric value**.
+If you're interested in discovering whether a type of recipe should be considered vegan or not, you're looking for a **category assignment** so you would use Logistic Regression.
+You'll learn more about Logistic Regression later.
+Think a bit about some questions you can ask of data, and which of these methods would be more appropriate.

 Let's get started on this task.